bry/pingboard/README.md

 ```

 ## Supported Ruby Versions
-This library is [tested against][travis] the following Ruby versions:
+This library is [tested against](travis) the following Ruby versions:

 * Ruby 2.0.0
 * Ruby 2.1